jasnow/railroader-site/source/_posts/2012-08-13-brakeman-1-dot-7-1-released.markdown

 In Rails 3.x, values supplied to the `:prompt` option in the `select_tag` helper are not escaped, leading to a cross-site scripting vulnerability.

-Brakeman will warn on all uses of `select_tag` with unescaped user input in the `:prompt` option.
+Railroader will warn on all uses of `select_tag` with unescaped user input in the `:prompt` option.

 ### CVE-2012-3464 - Single Quotes are Unescaped